postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/authorization.md

  | Client Secret| The client secret given to the client during the Application registration process.|

  For information regarding how to obtain these credentials, check out: <a href="https://developer.akamai.com/legacy/introduction/Prov_Creds.html" target="_blank">Getting Started with APIs</a>

+## Syncing cookies

+If you have session cookies in your browser, you can sync them to Postman using the Interceptor—see [Interceptor extension](https://learning.getpostman.com/docs/postman/sending-api-requests/interceptor-extension/) and [Cookies](/docs/postman/sending-api-requests/cookies/).

+## Next steps

+If you're having issues getting a request to run successfully, try some of the tips in [troubleshooting API requests](/docs/postman/sending-api-requests/troubleshooting-api-requests/).